grant-olson/grant-olson.github.io/_drafts/magloop.md

 You'll need to experiment for yourself.
 Here are some notes on what worked for me.
-These are not intended to be prescriptive; you'll need to find your own settings.
-They will just give you a starting point of adjustments to try:
+These are not intended to be prescriptive; you'll need to find your own positioning.
+They will just give you a starting point for adjustments to try:

 * The driven elements should be close to the plane of the main loop, but don't worry about the support pipes preventing you from getting